 Derouin was named the CIS Coach of the Year for 2014-15 after leading the Gee-Gees to a regular season record of 18-1 and a first ever program ranking as no. 1 in the CIS Top Ten.
 Derouin oversaw the full interuniversity careers of Johnny Berhanemeskel and Mike L'Africain; both were named the CIS Player of the Year in their fifth year in garnet and grey.
 Derouin also coached Caleb Agada to back-to-back national Defensive Player of the Year accolades.

-The Gee-Gees appeared in the CIS Final 8 for four seasons in a row (2013-2016).
-Derouin is the first Gee-Gees head coach to bring the team to consecutive CIS championship tournaments since Bob O'Billovich in 1974-75, and the only coach in team history to be at four CIS tournaments.
+The Gee-Gees appeared in the Final 8 for four seasons in a row (2013-2016), and made the team's fifth appearance under Derouin in 2020.
+Derouin is the first Gee-Gees head coach to bring the team to consecutive national championship tournaments since Bob O'Billovich in 1974-75, and the only coach in team history to be at four or more tournaments.

-The Gee-Gees now have been ranked in the U SPORTS Top Ten for 91 consecutive polls, dating back to 2012.
+The Gee-Gees now have been ranked in the U SPORTS Top Ten for 106 consecutive polls, dating back to 2012.
 Ottawa captured the OUA Wilson Cup Championship in 2014 and has three U SPORTS medals under Derouin: two silver (2014, 2015), and one bronze (2013).
-The Gee-Gees reached the OUA Final Four six times and have recorded at least twenty wins against U SPORTS competition in all nine seasons.
+The Gee-Gees reached the OUA Final Four six times and have recorded at least twenty wins against U SPORTS competition in all ten of Derouin's seasons.
 Ottawa led U SPORTS in offensive production in both 2013-14 and 2014-15, averaging over 90 points per game in both campaigns.